 Where Does Perfectionism Come From?

-The switch that makes us feel that nothing we do is ever good enough.
+This switch is the one that makes us feel that nothing we do is ever good enough.
+That, to be accepted, we need to be perfect or at least strive for that.
+(This is the definition of high-achievers.)

 Sometimes it just takes seeing it for what it is and being DONE with having the same pattern direct your behaviour.